andyblomfelt/thefracturesoffel/content/Part 1 - The Search for the Wanderer/VI. Ghost Town.md

 ## Precautions
 Out of nowhere, the familiar voice of Tiyeme cut through their conversation.
 "Care to explain what happened in there?"

 "FUCK, have you been there the whole time??"
-Noro jumped back in shock

-Ylva didn't miss a beat.
+Noro jumped back in shock.
+Ylva, on the other hand didn't miss a beat.

 "Oh that body?
 He jumped in."

 Tiyeme stared at her, unconvinced, before Noro broke the silence with a chuckle.
 "And we, helped him stay there."

 Tiyeme refused to react again, infuriatingly unreadable.
 Only after a moment did he interrupt their explanation, "What was his name?"